ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Edit the variables in the 'config' file for your experiment:

      * **EXTRACT_DIR**  - Directory where data extracted from HPSS is stored.
      * **EXTRACT_DATA** - Set to 'yes' to extract data from HPSS.
 If data has been extracted and is located in EXTRACT_DIR, set to 'no'.
-On 's4' this step can't be run.
-Instead, the data must be pulled from another machine.
      * **RUN_CHGRES**   - To run chgres, set to 'yes'.
 To extract data only, set to 'no'.
      * **yy/mm/dd/hh**  - The year/month/day/hour of your desired experiment.
 Use a four digit year and two digits for month/day/hour. **NOTE:** *The standard build of chgres_cube does NOT support experiments prior to June 12, 2019.
 To coldstart an experiment prior to these dates, contact a repository manager for assistance.*
      * **LEVS**         - Number of hybrid levels plus 1.
 To run with 127 levels, set LEVS to 128.